-I have been wanting to experiment with willow whips for making planted garden features like tunnels, walls and fun things that the kids might enjoy.
-But this living design by Godefroy de Virieu (the same guy behind the BagSac) has simply taken my breath away.
-The gorgoeous shape of the basket container would catch my eye even if it wasn’t a living plant.
+I have been wanting to experiment with willow whips for making planted garden features like tunnels, walls and fun things that the kids might enjoy. (check out this living arbor tutorial) But this living design by Godefroy de Virieu (the same guy behind the BacSac) has simply taken my breath away.
+The plant matrix is a womb, of sorts.
+The gorgeous shape of the basket container would catch my eye even if it wasn’t a living plant.

-Virieu Godefroy collaborated with the cooperative basketry cooperative, Villaines-les-Rochers, to work with a wicker material that stays alive a when cut.
-If the braiding is conducted between late November and March, the “matrix” is ready to receive good potting soil and watering.
-After a month shoots will sprout and become covered with leaves.
-Suddenly, underwater basket-weaving is actually calling to me….
-Who can teach me how to do this!!
+Virieu Godefroy collaborated with the cooperative basketry cooperative, Villaines-les-Rochers, to work with a wicker material that stays alive when cut.
+Conduct the braiding between late November and March.
+Then the “matrix” will be ready to receive good potting soil and watering to trigger growth.
+After a month, shoots will sprout and become covered with leaves.

 found via haute nature

 You might also be interested in these willow and plant matrix posts: